 The general thrust of it is to close the summer out with a nudge they're hoping will get a broader variety of movie-goers back in those seats.
 They're hoping it'll press a reset button such that they'll go back to pre-pandemic habits.
 While the industry is generally touting a very profitable summer, they're still aware that many people are continuing to regard the idea of shutting one's self in with large groups of strangers for two to three hours during an ongoing pandemic as a less than swift notion.

 While there was perhaps a momentary tug from knowing this - that any movie out there could be seen for $3 plus tax a pop - it was minor and fleeting lure.
 Part of me is almost taking impish glee in the notion of orchestrating such a viral super-spreader event on the final, holiday weekend of the summer, with all those kids and teachers headed back into the classroom to begin the school year proper next Tuesday.
-Why, saving on ticket prices might help cover some of the costs (testing, etc.) that are about to
+Why, saving on ticket prices might help cover some of the costs (testing, etc.) that are about to be shifted back to the public thanks to the federal government abandoning the rare bit of good sense it showed during the majority of the pandemic concerning free, open, humane access to such things.

 A budget-driven, close-quarters, marathon-viewing-encouraging, cinema viral exchange, I've extemporaneously tagged it as Steerage Cinema Day, though I suspect you'll come up with something so much more clever that it'll seem obvious in hindsight.